stagenow/docs/edge/source/about.md

 # About This Help

-StageNow 2.2 User Guide, Revision 3
+StageNow 2.2 User Guide, Revision A

 P/N MN-002672-01